Kithae/alx-higher_level_programming/README.md

-‘This repository contains projects in Python Programming done during Software Engineering program at ALX’
+‘This directory contains files done using Python Programming language during Software Engineering program at ALX’